robertmasters/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. What problem does the context API help solve?
+1. What problem does the context API help solve? global state management without having to prop drill
 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?